WooodHead/docs/2018/code/swarm/swarm-command.md

 docker service rm <service-name>

 # create an overlay swarm network
+# It availabel to all hosts in the Swarm and has its control plane encrypted with TLS.
+# If you want to encrypt the data plane. you just add the -o encrypted flag to the command
 docker network create -d overlay <network-name>

 # list swarm network